-Add between ½ to 1 tablespoon of soak per gallon of water used, starting on the lower end until your dog gets used to taking epsom salt soaks.
-Once your soak is added, agitate the water to make sure all soak has dissolved.
+Add between ½ to 1 tablespoon of epsom salt per gallon of water used, starting on the lower end until your dog gets used to taking epsom salt baths.
+Once your soak is added, agitate the water to make sure all the salt has dissolved.

-- Detox Bath Soak – Detox bath soak is an uplifting and rejuvenating soak great for older dogs who may need a little inspiration to keep their energy levels high.
+Detox Bath Soak – Our Detox Bath Soak is an uplifting and rejuvenating soak great for older dogs who may need a little stimulation to keep their energy levels high.

-- Lilliuma Relaxify Bath Salt – Relaxify by Lilliuma is another deeply relaxing soak to soothe and comfort your dog.
-This soak uses Mediterranean Sea salt, fractionated MCT coconut oil, jojoba seed oil, Vitamin E oil, and essential oils of lavender, chamomile, and geranium.
+Lilliuma Relaxify Bath Salt – The Lilliuma Relaxify Bath Salt is another deeply relaxing soak to soothe and comfort your dog.
+Its base is Mediterranean sea salt and is infused with jojoba seed oil and essential oils of lavender, chamomile, and geranium.